Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 Ferd considered.
 A part of him wanted suddenly to explore *everything* despite his nerves, but the other part thought it would be bad if he failed this mission; how would he ever fuck beautiful maidens again if he couldn’t do something little like this?
 How could he earn a tribe?!

 Well.
 First things first.
-They needed a safe place to come back to as they...well, not *raided* exactly.
+They needed a safe place to come back to as they... well, not *raided* exactly.
 Explored.
 Yes.
 Much better sounding.

 "...We should find this *‘hotel’* thing."